rafiberlin/ws2018_nlp_project/README.md

 ### File Structure

-├── \_papers          <- scientific literature used for research
+    ├── \_papers                    # scientific literature used for research
-├── dataset           <- the final, canonical data for modeling
-│   ├── processed     <- processed data
+    ├── dataset                     # the final, canonical data for modeling │   ├── processed               # processed data
-│   ├── raw           <- unprocessed data
+    │   ├── raw                     # unprocessed data
-├── model             <- location for trained models
+    ├── model                       # trained models
-├── results           <- results of feature engineering
-├── src               <- contains the project source code
+    ├── results                     # results of feature engineering ├── src                         # project source code
-│   ├── baseline      <- implementation of the baseline model: MaxEnt classifier with BoW
+    │   ├── baseline                # implementation of the baseline model: MaxEnt Classifier with BoW snd TfIdf
-│   ├── features      <- implementation of feature selection technique
+    │   ├── features                # implementation of feature selection technique
-│   ├── model         <- implementation of feature engineering for MaxEnt classifier with POS
+    │   ├── model                   # implementation of feature engineering for MaxEnt classifier with POS
-│   ├── data          <- implementation of data processing functions
+    │   ├── data                    # implementation of data processing functions
-│   ├── main.py       <-  all functions necessary for training the POS model are called from here
-├── requirements.txt  <-  all modules necessary to run scripts
+    │   ├── main.py                 # all functions necessary for training the POS model are called from here └── requirements.txt            # all modules necessary to run scripts

 ### Data